octobercms/october/modules/backend/widgets/table/README.md

 - `adding` - determines whether users can add new records.
 Default value is **true**.
 - `deleting` - determines whether users can delete records.
 Default value is **true**.
 - `toolbar` - determines whether the toolbar is visible.
 The default value is **true**.
+- `height` - specifies the maximum height of the data table  (not including the header, toolbar and pagination).
+If the table contains more rows than the height could fit, the data table becomes scrollable.
+The default value is **false** (height is not limited).

 ## Client-side helper classes